Updated: June 14, 2018

 What do I do if my air conditioner uses R22?

-The best option is to get a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment is more efficient and offer you superior comfort, helping to decrease your energy costs.
+The most straightforward option is to get a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment will also be more efficient and give you superior comfort, helping to lower your energy costs.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.

 If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
 Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.